 The focus of the analysis is the promotion schemes concerning promotions of judges to different cadres.
-Promotion from one scale to another within the same cadre (prevalent in some states) has not been analysed.
-The promotion schemes are analyzed under the following broad headings
+A brief analysis of the rules concerning direct recruitment of district judges and the direct recruitment of civil judges (junior division) has been incorporated subsequently.
+The promotion schemes are analyzed under the following broad headings: